Image via Canva

 — Quincy Massachusetts News by Quincy Quarry News – News, Opinion and Commentary.

-Today is a local primary election day on a day right after a three day holiday weekend Monday and so surely suppressing voter turnout.
+Today is a local primaries election day on a day right after a three day holiday weekend Monday and thus surely suppressing voter turnout.

 The good news is that there are only two local races on today’s primary ballot.